Updated 6 days ago

 Please make a good faith effort to avoid privacy violations as well as destruction, interruption or segregation of services and/or data.

-We will respond to your report within 5 business days of receipt and will attempt to keep you regularly informed of our progress toward resolving the vulnerability.
+We will respond to your report within 5 business days of receipt.
 If you have followed the above instructions, we will not take any legal action against you regarding the report.